cluttrdev/pytrajectory/doc/source/guide/background.rst

 There are some aspects to take into consideration when dealing with constraints:

-* The boundary values of a constrained variable have to be within the saturation limits
+* The boundary values of a constrained variable have to be strictly  within the saturation limits
 * It is not possible to make use of an integrator chain that contains a constrained variable

 Choice of the saturation functions